JsCommunity/limit-concurrency-decorator/README.md

 client.get("http://example.net/");
 client.get("http://example2.net/");

-// this call will wait for the 2 previous to finish client.get("http://example3.net/");
+// this call will wait for one of the 2 previous to finish client.get("http://example3.net/");
 ```